-Spacious, Waterfront Cabin with Private Dock in Upstate New YorkSaranac Lake, New York (United States)
+Spacious, Waterfront Cabin with Private Dock in Upstate New YorkSaranac Lake, New York (United States of America)

 Spacious, Waterfront Cabin with Private Dock in Upstate New York